antimatter15/autograph/articles/Evolution of Autograph.md

 This is because `D` actually mutates the query handle to record that that value has a directive attached.

+## Loading Guards (June 16, 2019)

+How should we handle loading states?

+We have a few options:

+- Use suspense fallbacks
+    - "Just Works" because we have a top level suspense boundary, but this also means that the entire page gets unmounted when things load which is pretty bad for default behavior.

+- Use render abort (throw nextFrame) and expect that the user handles `query._loading`
+    - The entire page doesn't turn into a loading screen, but it may flash
+    - Somewhat similar to how Apollo does it.

+- Loading guards (inline fallbacks for pieces that need to be loaded)
+    - You have to teach people a weird loading paradigm

+- Methods return undefined
+    - It's hard/annoying to distinguish between "loading" and loaded with null result

+- Methods return LOADING
+    - You have to write code that deals with the possibilty that anything could be loading.

 ## Future?